 Calculation of SUV image

-It is strongly recommended to use ADW software to analyze PET-CT follow-up studies, when SUV is the only parameter of interest!
+It is strongly recommended to use software provided by scanner manufacturer (such as ADW) to analyze PET-CT follow-up studies, when SUV is the only parameter of interest!

-FUR image can be processed further as any parametric image.
+SUV image can be processed further like any parametric image.

 SUV image from dynamic PET image